forntoh/LcdMenu/docs/source/overview/items/range.rst

     The default behavior is to commit the value only when the user exits the item.
     Check the API reference for more information on how to configure this behavior.

-Find more information about the range menu item in the :doc:`API reference </reference/api/ItemFloatRange>`.
+Find more information about the range menu item in the :cpp:class:`API reference <ItemFloatRange>`.